 Swing down sun visor.
 The lamps are switched on when the cover is opened.
 For this purpose the visor must be engaged in its inner mounting.

 Interior Lamps

-The switch for the front lamp has 3 positions.
+The switch for the front lamp (combination interior and reading lamp) has 4 positions.